Tochemey/BasicRestClient/Readme.md

 Basic Http Client
 =======================

-A minimal HTTP client that uses .Net HttpWebRequest API to make requests.
+A minimal Rest client that uses .Net HttpWebRequest API to make requests.
 It is mainly a wrapper around the famous and robust .Net HttpWebRequest API.
 It features a simple interface for making Web requests.
 It has been written and tested on an environment using .Net Framework 4.5.1.